adshaughn/chasen/README.md

 ## Development Roadmap

-Initial developement will be focused on the logging features.
+Initial development will be focused on the logging features.

 ## Licenses